 Advanced technologies and sensitive medical data present unpredicted challenges, which can be seen more evidently in different healthcare management systems but most prominently in psychiatric care.
-The combination of two cutting-edge technologies, Large Language Models (LLM) [3] and blockchain technologies [4].
+The combination of two cutting-edge technologies, Large Language Models (LLMs) [2] and Blockchain technologies [3].
 The management of psychiatric data is one of the major concerns in health care.
 The patient records include sensitive information like personal histories, diagnoses, treatment plans, behavioral data, and notes from therapy sessions.
 Unauthorized access to such data can pose severe consequences to the patients, both physically and mentally.
 Traditional database systems that cannot manage such confidential information are functional and often can't provide a high level of data security and data privacy.

-The two primary technologies, LLM's and blockchain technologies, when worked together, work as barriers for most prominent and sensitive data.
+The two major technologies, LLM's and Blockchain technologies, when worked together, work as barriers for most prominent and sensitive data as [4].